jarzlabs24/JarzRover/tools/creature-lab/README.md

 # JarzRover Creature Lab

-Creature Lab is a computer-first Maker Faire experience that captures an object, generates an original creature concept through a separately configured local service, and displays recent discoveries in a session gallery.
+Creature Lab is a computer-first experience that captures an object, generates an original creature concept through a separately configured local service, and displays recent discoveries in a session gallery.

 The Android robot app and Flutter controller contain the capture/control experience.
 This directory contains the local web experience and server-side generation support.
 Firebase is not required.